beast-dev/doc/tutorials/estimating_rates/estimating_rates.md

 When performing model comparison, improper priors will lead to improper Bayes Factors.
 Further, for the PS/SS procedure, we need to sample from the prior at the end of the series of the power posteriors, which will be problematic without proper priors and lead to numerical instabilities (Baele at al., 2013, MBE, doi:10.1093/molbev/mss243).

+### Setting up a PS/SS analysis

-To set up the PS/SS analyses, we can return to the MCMC panel in BEAUti and select 'path sampling / stepping-stone sampling' as the technique we will use to perform “Marginal likelihood estimation (MLE)”.
+To set up the PS/SS analyses, we can return to the MCMC panel in BEAUti and select 'path sampling / stepping-stone sampling' as the technique we will use to perform 'Marginal likelihood estimation (MLE)'.

+{% include image.html file="selectPSSS.png" prefix=root_url width="90%" alt="select ps ss for marginal likelihood estimation" caption="" %}

 Click on 'settings' to specify the PS/SS settings.
 Because of time constraints, we will keep the length of the standard MCMC chain set to 100,000 and we will collect samples from 11 power posteriors (i.e. 10 path steps between 1.0 and 0.0).
 The length of the chain for the power posteriors can differ from the length of the standard MCMC chain, but we keep it here set to 100,000 as well.